ardiyoo/iFollow/README.md

 ## Soon...

-iFollow is being coded in c# with GUI from gyxi :heart:
+iFollow is being coded in c# with GUI from gyxi \n
 So much new good things comming, stay tuned :heart: